RodrigoSalles/WWTP_Fault_detection/README.md

 # Fault Detection in Wastewater Treatment Plants: Application of Autoencoders with Streaming Data
-The objective of this work is to use Artificial Neural Networks (ANN), more specifically Autoencoders, to design a fault detection system for the dissolved oxygen (DO) sensor, present in the aeration system of the biological reactor of a wastewater treatment plant (WWTP).
+The objective of this work is to use Artificial Neural Networks (ANN), more specifically Autoencoders, to design a real time fault detection system for the dissolved oxygen (DO) sensor, present in the aeration system of the biological reactor of a wastewater treatment plant (WWTP).